Brikwerk/nxbt/docs/Miscellaneous Notes.md

 In the future, Nintendo may produce more Pro Controller colours, however, at this point in time, setting the grip colour is not possible.

-## Reconnecting after the "Change Grip/Order" menu is opened
+## (Re)Connecting after the "Change Grip/Order" menu is opened

 Opening the "Change Grip/Order" menu (either through the Controllers menu or within a game) causes the Switch to cancel all Bluetooth connections to controllers and force a reconnection.

-The process is still a bit of a mystery (for me, at least) how exactly a controller reconnects after the Grip/Order menu is opened.
 There are a couple of little quirks and gotchas to be aware of that I've run into:

 1. Controllers must run through a complete reconnection after the Grip/Order menu is opened.
 A controller cannot revive or reconnect on its previous